morjaradat/songr/README.md

 - the Hello page contain hello world by default, and you can change it by add query word in Url like http://localhost:8080/hello?word=mmm
 - the capitalize page contain hello DEFAULT by default, and you can change it by change the word  default in Url, and the return will be all in upperCase like http://localhost:8080/capitalize/default

+- you can see songs that belong to specific album
+- you can add new song to specific album
-- you can run the server by ./gradlew runBoot
+- you can see the song list in songList page